viniru/BookBuddies/README.md

 1. fork this project
 2. clone on your computer
 3. create a separate branch for your working( atleast 2, like vinayakDev and VinayakMaster)
-4. add your finctionalities in dev
+4. add your functionalities in dev
 5. once added, merge it with NameMaster, then with the final master

 #how to start - Project